-When you’re a digital nomad, the last thing you want to worry about is your taxes.
+When you’re a digital nomad, taxes are the last thing you want to worry about.
 You’ve got your career and (perhaps) a family to take care of, and your extra time would be best spent sightseeing or taking in a new culture.
 When you are on the move constantly, this is especially true.
 But digital nomads can find themselves in a tricky tax situation if they are not careful.
 US citizens and permanent residents are still required to file a US income tax return on worldwide income while working abroad, but when do foreign taxes for digital nomads come into play?

 First the bad news: the US is one of those countries (there’s only two!) that uses a citizenship-based taxation system.
 That means no matter where you live or work you must file annual US income tax returns to report your worldwide income no matter where you earned that income.
-This fact remains valid as long as you retain your US citizenship.
+This fact remains valid as long as you retain your US citizenship, which is why nomads pay taxes.

 Should Digital Nomads File Foreign Tax Returns?